 Kirk Nugent from How it All Werks is not new to failure.
 He’s also not the kind of person to let failure stop him in his tracks.
 Speaking on the topic at Leap Into Podcasting, Kirk shared that one of the ways he was able to launch a successful show was to be a guest on many, many other podcasts first.
 He did a podcast tour.

 Our key takeaway from Kirk’s session was that podcasters of all levels should consider going on their own podcast tours.
 See how it feels and what the experience is like on other people’s podcasts and use that information to build your own.
 Once you’ve been a guest on a few podcasts, you’ll have a really good idea of what you liked and didn’t like about the process.

 Kirk has one of the best guest processes and checklists out there because he knows how it feels to be a guest on someone else’s show.

 This should come as no surprise, but is worth including as a takeaway from Leap Into Podcasting.
 If you’re creating your own podcast, you should also listen to other podcasts.
 Like going on a podcast tour, listening to other podcasts is going to give you tons of great ideas for what you can do with your own podcast as well as just getting to know the medium better from a different perspective.

 While you’re listening, be sure to also pay attention to how your favorite podcasts run ads, handle sponsorship, and what format they do.
 Do you listen on Apple Podcasts or Spotify?
 All of this information is going to help you make better decisions for your own content.
 And while you’re there – be a good podcast citizen and leave a review.

 Want to catch The Flow live?
 Join us every Tuesday at 12pm Eastern on YouTube or listen wherever you get your podcasts.

-If you have any questions for us, please send them to firstname.lastname@example.org, join our Volley to leave a video question, or be part of our live studio audience on YouTube.
+If you have any questions for us, please send them to firstname.lastname@example.org or be part of our live studio audience on YouTube.